evoldoers/machineboss/README.md

  --eliminate >PS00001.json
 ~~~~

-You can also do this more compactly with the `--protein-regex` option,
+You can also do this more compactly with the `--aa-regex` option,
 which parses regular expression syntax
 (also available are `--dna-regex` for DNA, `--rna-regex` for RNA, or `--regex` for general text)

 ~~~~
-bin/boss --protein-regex '^N[^P][ST][^P]$' --make-generator >PS00001.json
+bin/boss --protein-aa '^N[^P][ST][^P]$' --transpose >PS00001.json
 ~~~~

-Note that the `--protein-regex` option (and the other regex options)
+Note that the `--aa-regex` option (and the other regex options)
-construct identity machines rather than generators, by convention.
+construct recognizers rather than generators, by convention.
-You can convert an identity machine to a generator using `--make-generator`.
+You can convert a recognizer to a generator (and vice versa) by swapping the input and output labels, using `--tranpose`.

 ### Search the N-glycosylation regex against the MinION read